TensorNetwork/tensornetwork.org/src/mps/algorithms/index.md

 - [[Sampling from MPS/TT|mps/algorithms/sampling]]

 <a name="ttsvd"></a>
-## Decomposing Tensors into MPS/TT Form
+## Converting Tensors into MPS/TT Form

 The following algorithms convert a tensor into MPS/TT form: